Azure-Samples/azure-sql-db-session-recommender/README.md

 az cognitiveservices account create --name <your-openai-name> --resource-group <your-resource-group-name> --kind OpenAI --sku s0
 ```

 Create an [embedding model](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#embeddings-models) using the [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and name it `embeddings`.
 Make sure to use the `text-embedding-ada-002` mode.
-Once the resource is created, and add the API key and the API url into the `.env` file.
+Once the resource is created, create a `azuredeploy.parameters.json` file using the provided sample file and add the API key and the API url.
+If you want to also test everything locally, also create a `.env` file from the provided sample and add the API key and url also there.

 ### Deploy the solution